logicalmechanism/Token-Sale-Plutus-Contract/README.md

 # Usage

 After forking the repo, clone the repo onto your system.
 Make a copy of the default folder into the contracts folder.
 Change the name of the copied folder into the pubKeyHash of the wallet that will be receiving payments for tokens sold followed by the price of tokens inside this contract.
 Additions will not be granted if the naming scheme is not followed.
+Place a copy of the wallets vkey, the public verification key, into the copied folder.

 A user will only need to edit the token-sale/src/TokenSale.hs file.
 The haskell code requires only two changes, any other changes will result in a failed contract addition.
 The user will only need to update the pubkeyhash and the price of the tokens.
 After the changes are made to the TokenSale.hs file, the user will need to compile the Haskell into Plutus such that other users can verify the correct output as well as have the correct plutus script file for usage.